nzakas/understandinges6/manuscript_kr/01-Block-Bindings.md

 I> You may still want to use `var` in the global scope if you have a code that should be available from the global object.
 This is most common in a browser when you want to access code across frames or windows.

-## Emerging Best Practices for Block Bindings
+## Emerging Best Practices for Block Bindings - 정재훈

 While ECMAScript 6 was in development, there was widespread belief you should use `let` by default instead of `var` for variable declarations.
 For many JavaScript developers, `let` behaves exactly the way they thought `var` should have behaved, and so the direct replacement makes logical sense.
 In this case, you would use `const` for variables that needed modification protection.